International Corporate Governance Spillovers: Evidence from Cross-Border Mergers and Acquisitions

 66 Pages Posted: 13 Aug 2013 Last revised: 7 Mar 2018

-We test the hypothesis that foreign direct investment promotes corporate governance spillovers in the host country non-target firms.
-Using firm-level data from 22 countries, we find that cross-border M&A activity is associated with subsequent improvements in the governance of target firms’ rivals.
-The spillover is more pronounced when the acquirer’s country has stronger investor protection than the target’s country, and when the target operates in a competitive industry.
-Cross-border M&As also lead to increases in valuation and reductions in overinvestment of non-target firms.
-Our results suggest that the international market for corporate control promotes functional convergence in corporate governance.
+We test the hypothesis that foreign direct investment promotes corporate governance spillovers in the host country.
+Using firm-level data from 64 countries during the period 2005-2014, we find that cross-border M&A activity is associated with subsequent improvements in the governance of non-target firms when the acquirer country has stronger investor protection than the target country.
+The effect is more pronounced when the target industry is more competitive.
+Cross-border M&As are also associated with increases in investment and valuation of non-target firms.
+Alternative explanations such as access to global financial markets and cultural similarities do not appear to explain our findings.